 I love Instant Ramen.
-I’ve been making instant noodles for as long as I can remember; my parents always stocked packs of Oodles of Noodles in the pantry and it was a dish that I could easily make myself even at a young age.
+I’ve been making instant noodles for as long as I can remember; my parents always stocked packs of Maruchan instant ramen in the pantry and it was a dish that I could easily make myself even at a young age.
 That classic package of crispy fried noodles and flavor dust is extremely cheap and pretty tasty without any upgrades.
-But over time I’ve found some instant ramen hacks that have elevated my noodle slurping experience.
+But over time I’ve learned a few hacks, including what to add to instant ramen, that have elevated my noodle slurping experience.

 Browse the soup section at any supermarket today and you’ll find a whole host of instant ramen brands lining the shelves.
 I’ve noticed dozens of new options showing up in my local grocery store just in the last year.
 These packs can be a bit more expensive than the most basic blocks of instant noodles, but are still very affordable and usually less than a couple of bucks.

 I also recommend checking out your local Asian grocery store for an even wider range of instant noodle options.
 I’ve been making regular stops at my local Korean megastore, H-Mart, over the past year.
 There, I’ve found several new brands of instant ramen that I love—and, honestly, I haven’t even scratched the surface of their stock.